-For tissue simulations, GELITA® BALLISTIC/ORDNANCE GELATINE offers ideal properties: it’s perfect for simulating living soft tissue and thus used to evaluate the effectiveness of firearms against humans or animals.
-Models made from GELITA® BALLISTIC/ORDNANCE GELATINE provide an excellent visualization of ballistic events, including the projectile path and projectile-tissue interactions.
+For tissue simulations, GELITA® BALLISTIC/ORDNANCE GELATIN offers ideal properties: it’s perfect for simulating living soft tissue and thus used to evaluate the effectiveness of firearms against humans or animals.
+Models made from GELITA® BALLISTIC/ORDNANCE GELATIN provide an excellent visualization of ballistic events, including the projectile path and projectile-tissue interactions.
 The ability to measure bullet penetration, deformation, fragmentation, path yaw and tissue disruption make it a perfect model for forensics.
-Depending on the gelatine concentrate, models of different density can be produced.
-The models are highly cost-effective as, after use, the gelatine blocks can be melted and reused.
+Depending on the gelatin concentrate, models of different density can be produced.

-To develop new medical techniques and train physicians or surgeons, GELITA® BALLISTIC/ORDNANCE GELATINE is used to produce so-called gelatine “phantoms” to model tissue, allowing trainee surgeons to practice even very complicated surgical procedures.
+To develop new medical techniques and train physicians or surgeons, GELITA® BALLISTIC/ORDNANCE GELATIN is used to produce so-called gelatin “phantoms” to model tissue, allowing trainee surgeons to practice even very complicated surgical procedures.

 Our product range:

-- GELITA® Gelatine Type Ballistic 1 - 3
+- GELITA® Gelatin Type Ballistic 1 - 3

 Jörg Sprave - a customer of GELITA - has his own YouTube channel called "The Slingshot Channel" with close to one million followers.
 In his video he explains the ballistic gelatin myth.